btconway/babyagi/README.md

   - ingest.py: Document loader, documents in subfolder "source_documents" are loaded and embedded in a document embedding vector store (from privateGPT repo with minor changes)
   - qa-retrieval.py: Q&A retrieval with document embedding vector store, useful for database evaluation (slightly modified version of privateGPT.py)

-All stand-alone scripts use BabyAGI parameters from .env file, see the document embedding extension and the description in comments.
+All stand-alone scripts use BabyAGI parameters from .env file.
 The document embedding LLM has its own model & settings, separate from task process LLM.
 See .env file for details.

 ![image](https://github.com/robiwan303/babyagi/blob/main/BabyAGI-DocEmbedding.jpeg)